leafOfTree/vim-vue-plugin/README.md

 ### Example

 Only for demo.
-Try to set syntax as little as possible for performance
+Try to set syntax as little as possible for performance.

 ```vim
 let g:vim_vue_plugin_config = {